 Identifying and engaging with community members and in particular “hard-to-reach” groups in the community is an essential component of this step.
 Language, age, gender, race and ethnicity, geographic location, religion, among other identities should be considered when creating an inclusive education and engagement strategy.
 After developing the strategy, you should continue to iterate on it over time based on effectiveness.

-You can advance this step in parallel with Explore Heat Adaptation Solutions and Finance and De-Risk Heat Adaptation Projects.
+You can advance this step in parallel with Explore Heat Adaptation Solutions and Fund and Finance Heat Action.
 This step should be initiated prior to or as a component of Create a Heat Action Plan.

 Socially-isolated community members